 The COVID-19 pandemic has been the biggest disruption to healthcare in our lifetimes.
-A year into the pandemic, thousands of patients, many of them health care workers, experience lingering symptoms, 4-12 weeks or more after SARS-COV-2 infection.
-Will long-COVID activists, especially practitioner-patients, finally force healthcare systems, clinicians and medical researchers to confront post-viral and similar chronic syndromes they have shrugged off for decades?
-In advancing our mission, will a focused response by healthcare systems and researchers to post-COVID syndrome help illuminate the invisible epidemic of chronic immuno-inflammatory disorders (CIID) including autoimmune and autoinflammatory diseases?
+A year into the pandemic, thousands of patients, including many health care workers, experience lingering symptoms after SARS-COV-2 infection.
+Will long-COVID activists, especially HCW-patients, finally force healthcare to confront post-viral chronic syndromes they have shrugged off for decades?
+Advancing our mission, will a focused response to post-COVID syndrome help illuminate the invisible epidemic of chronic immuno-inflammatory disorders (CIID) including autoimmune and autoinflammatory diseases?

 What is post-COVID syndrome, aka Long COVID?

-COVID “long-haulers” are people (so far 80% of them female) who have lingering (at least 60-90 days) symptoms after notional recovery from SARS-COV-2 infection.
+COVID “long-haulers” are people (so far 80% female) with lingering (> 60-90 days) symptoms after notional recovery from SARS-COV-2 infection.
 Such symptoms include severe fatigue, brain fog, shortness of breath and post-exertional exhaustion (exercise makes the fatigue worse).
 Most long-haulers also suffer from mood disorders, particularly anxiety and depression.
 Jargony symptoms include dysautonomia (dysfunction of the autonomic nervous system that controls involuntary functions like breathing and heartbeat).
 Another is postural orthostatic tachycardia syndrome (POTS–irregular heartbeat and blood pressure bounces upon standing up).

 “The stories I have heard from patients with Long COVID sound remarkably similar to those from patients suffering from autoimmune diseases.
 The Autoimmune Registry reports that fatigue is a symptom of 47 of the autoimmune diseases in our list of diseases, affecting as many as 18 million people.
 This fatigue is far beyond what healthy people think of as fatigue.
 It is debilitating, preventing a person from doing basic activities, and it is unpredictable, making it difficult for patients to plan their lives in a normal way.”Aaron Abend, founder of The Autoimmune Registry